rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W2.md

 | `ge` (greater or equal)  | `(SF = OF)`              |
 | `le`(less than or equal) | `SF <> OF or ZF`         |

+### 3.4.6 Conditional Instructions

-*Example*: We might write conditional instructions in the following way in X86:
+We might write conditional instructions in the following way in X86:

 ```c
 // Conditional instruction in C